-Perhaps you’ve previously struggled to find a healthy work-life balance and have set aside personal passions and interests in favour of job stability, earnings, and progression.
+Perhaps you’ve previously struggled to find a healthy work-life balance and have set aside personal passions and interests in favour of job stability and progression.
 Or maybe you’ve already retired but miss the sense of purpose that comes from being at work.

 Whatever the reason, more and more people in their 50s, 60s, and beyond are finding fulfilment by starting a new part-time career.

-With this in mind, we’ve pulled together a list of 15 popular part-time jobs for the over 50s that’ll hopefully inspire you.
+With this in mind, we’ve pulled together a list of 15 popular part-time jobs for over-50s that’ll hopefully inspire you.

 1. Tutoring

-Tutoring a child or young person can be incredibly rewarding way to give back to the community, and usually has a great hourly rate too.
+Tutoring a child or young person can be an incredibly rewarding way to give back to the community, and it usually has a great hourly rate, too.

 There are opportunities to tutor individuals in most subjects, so you can choose your area and level of expertise.
 You might hold relevant qualifications on a topic that you want to teach – or perhaps you’ve built up substantial knowledge in a particular subject area through other means.